Melbourne Custody Centre

 The Melbourne Custody Centre is the main reception facility in Melbourne, Australia for people who have been arrested by police.
-The centre is located underneath the Melbourne Magistrates' Court and, utilised during the day to hold prisoners who will be attending hearings at the Magistrates, County or Supreme Courts.
-When the majority of the prisoners who are there during the day have been transported back to their respective facilities the Victoria Police will, during the evening and night, hold people at the Custody centre when they have been arrested for being "Drunk in a Public Place".
+The centre is located underneath the Melbourne Magistrates' Court and utilised during the day to hold prisoners who will be attending hearings at the Magistrates, County or Supreme Courts.
+When the majority of the prisoners who are there during the day have been transported back to their respective facilities, the Victoria Police will, during the evening and night, hold people at the Custody centre when they have been arrested for being "Drunk in a Public Place".

 The facility has been operated by G4S since March 2010.

 G4S Take Over

 In March 2010, G4S assumed responsibility for the day-to-day running of The Melbourne Custody Centre.
-Previously GEO Group had been running the facility but were not considered for the re-tender after a number of incidents whilst they were responsible for the unit.
+Previously GEO Group had been running the facility but were not considered for the re-tender after a number of incidents that occurred while they were responsible for the unit.

 G4S assumed responsibility for the Melbourne Custody Centre (MCC) on 28 March 2010 on behalf of Victoria Police.
 The MCC, which is located under the Melbourne Magistrates' Court, is initially the central location for all prisoners arrested by Victoria Police.
 It also receives and accommodates prisoners attending the Melbourne Magistrates Court.
 Prisoners can be accommodated at the MCC for up to 14 days and the majority are then either transferred to the Melbourne Assessment Prison in the case of males, or the Dame Phyllis Frost Centre for females.
 The MCC can accommodate a maximum of 67 prisoners and there are approximately 22,000 prisoner movements annually.

 Victoria Police is responsible for Health Care in the Centre and provides a medical service 24 hours a day, seven days a week.
 Prisoners may receive both social and professional visits, and the Salvation Army provides welfare and spiritual support and is on site daily.
-G4S is committed to ensuring that the Custody Centre is a secure and safe environment for prisoners, staff and visitors.
-It is operated in strict compliance with the Victorian Charter of Human Rights and Responsibilities.